nosqlclient/nosqlclient/README.md

 # Mongo client written in meteor-js
-Currently we're looking for collaborators, please contact with me by sending a mail to ozdemirsercan27@gmail.com
+Currently we're looking for collaborators !

+Please contact with me by sending a mail which contains your personal information and experience in meteor-js, javascript to ozdemirsercan27@gmail.com